Israeli businesses decry calls to revise anti-discrimination law

 The head of Microsoft's MSFT.O R&D centre in Israel also waded into the debate on Monday.

-"A discourse that encourages racism and discrimination of any kind has no place in a proper society."
+Netanyahu, who intends to hold a confidence vote in parliament on his new religious-nationalist coalition on Thursday, has vowed to preserve principles of tolerance.
+His political rivals have accused the veteran conservative leader of being vulnerable to his far-right allies’ policy demands.

+Israel's president, Isaac Herzog, whose role is largely symbolic, warned on Sunday against causing potential harm to individuals' rights.

-Netanyahu has already drawn criticism from scores of local authorities after naming a far-right politician with a history of anti-LGBTQ speech, Avi Maoz, to head a new "National Jewish Identity" authoritiy with powers over some school activities.
+Netanyahu drew criticism from scores of local authorities after naming a far-right politician with a history of anti-LGBTQ speech, Avi Maoz, to head a new "National Jewish Identity" authority with powers over some school activities.

 Maoz says he is not anti-gay but is opposed to the LGBTQ movement and has called for the cancellation of the annual Jerusalem gay pride march.